Aboriginal Tourism Grant Program

 Successful projects generally met (but were not limited to) the following criteria:

-- Contributions towards planning documentation (i.e. business plan, feasibility plan, master plan)
+- Contributions towards planning documentation (i.e. business plan, feasibility plan, master plan); or

 - Interpretation development projects and activities (i.e. signage, interpretation plan, guiding manuals).